NamelessMC/Nameless-Plugin/README.md

 ```
 It will generate a folder called target inside the folder nameless contained in this repository.
 You will find a jar called Nameless.jar inside that folder.
 This jar is compatible with both Bungeecord & Spigot.

 Or you can download from our jenkins page.
-[DEV BUILDS]
+[DEV BUILDS].
 http://ci.namelessmc.com/jenkins/job/Nameless-Plugin/

 # Stats